Our Projects

 Refugee Women Empowerment Project

-Contributing to the wellbeing of 60 vulnerable refugee women and adolescent girls through capacity building for income generation and advancement of women's rights.
+Contributing to the wellbeing of sixty (60) vulnerable refugee women and adolescent girls in the PTP refugee camp in Grand Gedeh County through capacity building for income generation, self-reliance, and advancement of women's rights.
+Beneficiaries received training in attieke production, small business management, SGBV, HIV/AIDS, food sanitation, and advocacy skills.

 Education Enhancement Project